xXleowXx/gitlab-charts/doc/advanced/geo/index.md

    be preventing access to the server.
-Check the IP address, paying close attention to the difference between public and private addresses and ensure that, if a firewall is present, the **secondary** PostgreSQL node is permitted to connect to the **primary** PostgreSQL node on port 5432.
+Check the IP address, paying close attention to the difference between public and private addresses and ensure that, if a firewall is present, the **secondary** PostgreSQL node is permitted to connect to the **primary** PostgreSQL node on TCP port 5432.

 1. Place the content into `/etc/gitlab/gitlab.rb`
 1. Run `gitlab-ctl reconfigure`.
 If you experience any issues in regards to the